workos/authkit-nextjs/README.md

 The AuthKit library for Next.js provides convenient helpers for authentication and session management using WorkOS & AuthKit with Next.js.

-> Note: This library is only works with the Next.js App Router.
+> Note: This library is intended for use with the Next.js App Router.

 ## Installation